 Where to Spend First

-A reasonable first-dollar-in sequence for a smaller operator or contract pumper looks like:
+A reasonable first-dollar-in sequence looks like:

-1. Equipment-level controllers on pumping wells where they don’t already exist (POCs, VSDs on higher-rate wells, plunger lift controllers on gas wells with loading).
+- Equipment-level controllers on pumping wells where they don’t already exist (POCs, VSDs on higher-rate wells, plunger lift controllers on gas wells with loading).

-3. Tank-level safety automation (high-level shut-ins, overflow detection) if not already in place.
+- Tank-level safety automation (high-level shut-ins, overflow detection) if not already in place.

 Wrong Fit for This Page